joedolson/my-calendar/src/readme.txt

 = 3.3.0 =

+Backend Changes:

-* Replace date picker with the Duet Design Systems accessible date picker.
+* Replaced date picker with the <a href="https://github.com/duetds/date-picker">Duet Design Systems accessible date picker</a>.
 * Accessibility & usability improvements to adding additional occurrences to an event.
 (DB change)
-* Add support for custom fields on locations.
-See demo at [TODO: post example to Github]
+* Add support for custom fields on locations. <a href="https://github.com/joedolson/plugin-extensions/blob/master/my-calendar/mc-custom-location-fields.php">See demo at Github</a>
-* Numerous minor back-end UX changes.
+* Extensive back-end user experience changes.
-* Bug fix: Deleting a location from the location manager should not send user to the location editor.
 * Link location title to edit screen in location manager
-* Add front-end venue view.
-* Bug fix: row action links not properly labeled.
-* Bug fix: row action links not becoming visible on focus.
 * Improve checkbox labeling in event manager.
 * Improve button labeling in nav ordering.
 * Add row actions to Location manager.